aenniw/ARDUINO/skarsta/README.md

 </details>

 - While display is flashing with dashes, set table to lowest position
-- Press "tilde" button to confirm lowest position and afterwards set table to highest position
+- Press "tilde" button for 3s or until message '-rst' shows to confirm lowest position and afterwards set table to highest position
-- Press "tilde" button once more to confirm max position
+- Press "tilde" button for 3s or until message '-rst' shows once more to confirm max position
 - Afterwards you can use table with min/max soft. limits and custom positions
 - To set new position just press one of 1, 2, 3 buttons until display shows "set" message
 - To "goto" preset position just press 1, 2, 3 buttons
-- To reset min/max bounds and custom positions, press "tilde" once it was calibrated
+- To reset min/max bounds and custom positions, press "tilde" once more as previously it was calibrated

 ### How-to